*This post contains affiliate links and may earn commissions on recommended products. As an Amazon Associate, I earn from qualifying purchases.

 I recommend using small-ball fresh mozzarella in cucumber tomato salad.
 You can find them labeled as either “pearls” or “ciliegene” and come either vacuum-packed (as pictured) or in a tub with liquid.
 The size is perfect for salads.

 If you can’t find the smaller size, however, just buy whatever size you can and cut into bite-size pieces.
-Fresh mozzarella only, please!
+Fresh mozzarella only, please, not the hard shredded kind!
+Feta cheese is a great swap if you like.

 The pesto will coat cut tomatoes better than whole ones, so be sure to cut even if your tomatoes are already bite-size.